 On November 8th, 2005, my husband re-enlisted in the US Army.
 This was a huge change for us and our family.
 My husband had been in the Army when he was a lot younger, years before I met him.
 He had gotten out, returned home and we met a few years after that.
 We got married and had our first child and it wasn’t until we had been married about 3 years that we started talking about him going back into the Army.

-Here are 10 Truths Military Spouses Learn About Military Life
+Here are 10 Truths About Military Life That Military Spouses Know Are True:

 2. Military Life Isn’t Fair- It wasn’t that I thought everything in military life was going to be fair, but it is a hard reality to realize much of this life isn’t fair or equal at all.
 Your spouse might deploy a lot more than other spouses.
 You might not ever end up at the “best” duty stations and it will seem others do.
 Some service members take longer to promote than others.
 The best thing to do is celebrate when you are the one to get the good news and be humble when you see that your friend or neighbor has not.